Ethosa/nodesnim/README.md

 -   CrossPlatform export for Windows (tested on Windows 7 x64 and Windows 10 x64)
     -   `nim c -d:mingw -d:release --opt:speed --noNimblePath file.nim`
-    -   put DLLs in the folder with the program.
+    -   put Runtime binaries in the folder with the program.

 # F.A.Q